Cycling the Philippines

 Practical Pointers

-⭐ Ferry scheduling/ ticketing is best done in person at the ferry ports themselves - online info is a bit patchy.
+⭐ Ferry scheduling/ ticketing is best done in person at the ferry ports themselves - online info was a bit patchy.

 Create Your Own Website With Webador